morgangreenwalt/train-scheduler/README.md

 Train Time
 -------

-An interactive web application taking in upcoming train information and outputting for user to view.
+An interactive web application taking in upcoming train information and displaying train data.

 Technologies used:
 1. HTML/ CSS